 - Allowances and Per Diems.
 This issue creates a lot of complexities when determining the correct average weekly wage.
 An example of this includes traveling employees who may receive a per deim.
 While courts have generally allowed these amounts to be includable in the wage calculations, there is a dispute in various jurisdictions if mileage reimbursements.

 - Fringe benefits.
 Benefits such as profit-sharing arrangements and pensions can also be considered wages for inclusion in the average weekly wage calculation.
 The general rule in most states allows for the inclusion of these benefits.
 The issue of contention and litigation concerns the actual “control” of the employee in obtaining these benefits.
 When examining these issues, courts will typically allow it to be a part of the wage when the benefit is tied directly to the performance of the individual employee.

 - The inclusion of bonuses in an employee’s average weekly wage is similar to that of fringe benefits.
 In states that allow bonuses to be included in the wage calculation, courts will typically scrutinize the nature of the bonus and whether the employee’s individual efforts resulted in it being paid.

 Average weekly wage calculations remain important in the workers’ compensation system.
-It is important for the claim management team to understand how to correctly calculate it, and pay benefits accordingly.
+The claim management team needs to understand how to correctly calculate it and pay benefits accordingly.

 Do not use this information without independent verification.
 All state laws vary.
 You should consult with your insurance broker, attorney, or qualified professional.